2qx/short-metadata-protocol/README.md

 ## Motivation

-End users or contracts issuing tokens in an autonomous way may find it difficult to sign a json string, maintain a domain or update a registry repository.
+Contracts issuing tokens in an autonomous way may find it difficult to sign a json string, maintain a domain or update a registry repository.
 For contracts to routinely and autonomously issue tokens with metadata, it may be nice to have a suitable format where a contract may specify metadata requirements itself.

-The goal is to have the lowest floor possible, but also a very low ceiling.
-That is, if a token issuer has several hundred satoshis, they can easily satisfy the barrier an publish metadata record in a few seconds from a phone.
-But for established entities, with dedicated computing resources, a more flexible and robust schema like BCMR would still the obvious winner.
+Likewise, non-technical users may also want to easily broadcast token data to the network with an ultra low barrier to entry―a low floor, but a very low ceiling.
+If a token issuer has several hundred satoshis in their wallet, they might easily satisfy the barrier an publish a metadata record in a few seconds from a phone or SPV wallet.

 ## Overview